darshan220902/Jerry-The-Research-Bot/README.md

-# Jerry: The Research Tool
+# Jerry: The Research Bot

 Description:
 Jerry is your personal research assistant powered by the Gemini Pro generative model.
 It loads web pages, splits them into smaller chunks, and embeds them into vectors for quick retrieval.
 When a user asks a question, Jerry retrieves relevant context, generates a prompt, and provides a concise answer.